MRtrix3/mrtrix3/docs/troubleshooting/performance_and_crashes.rst

 the memory usage; however using higher-resolution images for registration when *generating* that population template may still be beneficial.
-Therefore we advocate downsampling the population template image after its generation, and otherwise proceed with FIxel-Based Analysis (FBA) using this down-sampled template image.
+Therefore we advocate downsampling the population template image after its generation, and otherwise proceed with Fixel-Based Analysis (FBA) using this down-sampled template image.